 Updated 9/10/15.
 Being an esthetician is a very rewarding career!
 It’s a popular profession for skin care enthusiasts wanting to work in a field that they love.
 I know this was the case for me, 25 years ago when I attended the Catherine Hines Institute of Esthetics in Medford, MA.

-I now live in Austin, Texas and occasionally speak at the local esthetic schools to future esthetic graduates, as you can see me doing here.
+I now live in Austin, Texas and occasionally speak at the local esthetic schools to future esthetic graduates, as you can see me doing on my Instagram.
 I always enjoy seeing what the schools are teaching these future estheticians.
 Surprisingly, other then some new advancements in skin care, the general curriculum is very similar to when I attended esthetics school.

 Many esthetics schools have a basic program that requires a minimum number of hours as required by the State in order to operate as an entry-level esthetician.
 The schools usually also offer advanced courses at a higher fee for more advanced training.

 I’m often asked for my opinion on the best esthetics school.
 I am not familiar with which are the best schools out there, however…